antonfirsov/docs/2023/03-Mar/asp-net-core-updates-in-dotnet-8-preview-2/asp-net-core-updates-in-dotnet-8-preview-2.md

 ## New APIs in `ProblemDetails` to support more resilient integrations

 In .NET 7, we introduced the `ProblemDetailsService` to improve the experience for generating responses that comply with the ProblemDetails specification.
 In this release, we've introduced a new API to make it easier for implementers to implement fallback behavior if the `ProlemDetailsService` was not able to generate a `ProblemDetail`.
-The new `TryWriteAsync` API can be used as follows in user middlewares:
+The new `TryWriteAsync` API can be used as follows in user middleware:

 ```csharp
 var problemDetailsService = httpContext.RequestServices.GetService<IProblemDetailsService>();